sendhilm1986/AiFocusApp/README.md

     *   Allows users to configure voice and volume settings.

 *   **`src/components/ai-hands-free-breathing.tsx`:**
-    *   Manages the entire hands-free user flow, from mood selection to exercise completion.
-    *   Uses AI voice to guide the user without any need for manual interaction after the initial mood selection.
-    *   Features a synchronized breathing animation.
+    *   Manages the entire hands-free user flow.
+It prompts the user to describe their mood, sends this text to the `generate-custom-exercise` function, and then leads the user through the unique, AI-generated breathing pattern.
+It features a synchronized breathing animation and provides full voice guidance, requiring no manual interaction after the initial mood input.

 *   **`src/components/stress-calendar.tsx`:**
     *   Visualizes stress entries on a monthly calendar.